robin-sevelin/match-my-career/scrum_cermonies/2023-09-21/DailyStandup.md

 ### Daily standup

-Today Emilia and Robin resolved and merged yesterday's pull requests.
-Afterwards the team went trough the application logic together as well as creating new issues to improve the application performace.
-The group will keep in contact with updates thorugh Teams since Filip couldn't attend the daily meeting.
+Today the group reviewed and merged a few PR's.
+The members also created a temporary bug fix for AboutEducationView.
+Afterwards the group discussed and filled in Retrospective.
+The Retrospective can be found in scrum_cermonies/2023-09-21.
+Together the group concluded a refreshment on the design as well as component rendering, therefore that will be the main focus today.

 ### Filip